Friedrich Ebert: President of Germany (1919–1925)

-The government's fight against Communist forces, as well as recalcitrant socialists, went on after Ebert became president.
-From January to May 1919, in some areas through the summer, civil war in Germany continued.
-Since 19 January elections had returned a solid majority for the democratic parties (SPD, Zentrum, and DDP), Ebert felt that the revolutionary forces had no legitimacy left.
-He and Noske now used the same forces they had earlier employed in Berlin on a national scale to dissolve the workers' councils and to restore law and order.
+The government's fight against communist forces and recalcitrant socialists went on after Ebert became president.
+From January to May 1919, in some areas through the summer, violence continued.
+Since the 19 January elections had returned a solid majority for the democratic parties (SPD, Centre, and DDP), Ebert felt that the revolutionary forces had no legitimacy left.
+The individual workers' and soldiers' councils across Germany had dissolved by late in the autumn of 1919.

-In March 1920, during the right-wing Kapp Putsch by some Freikorps elements, the government, including Ebert, had to flee from Berlin.
+In March 1920, during the right-wing Kapp Putsch instigated by parts of the Reichswehr, some Freikorps units plus nationalist and monarchist elements, the government, including Ebert, had to flee Berlin.
 However, a refusal by civil servants to accept the self-declared government and a general strike called by the legitimate cabinet led to the collapse of the putsch.
 After it ended, striking workers in the Ruhr region refused to return to work.
-Led by members of the USPD and the KPD, they presented an armed challenge to the authority of the government.
-The government then sent Reichswehr and Freikorps troops to quell the Ruhr Uprising by force.
+Led by members of the USPD and KPD, they presented an armed challenge to the authority of the government.
+It then sent Reichswehr and Freikorps troops to quell the Ruhr uprising by force.

-To avoid an election campaign at a critical time, the Reichstag extended his term of office on 24 October 1922 until 25 June 1925, with a qualified majority vote that changed the constitution.
+To avoid an election campaign at a critical time, the Reichstag extended Ebert's term of office on 24 October 1922 until 30 June 1925, with a majority vote that was sufficient for a change to the constitution.

-As president, Ebert appointed centre-right figures like Wilhelm Cuno and Hans Luther as Chancellor and made rigorous use of his wide-ranging powers under Article 48 of the Weimar constitution.
-For instance, he used Article 48 powers to deal with the Kapp Putsch and the Beer Hall Putsch.
+As president, Ebert appointed centre-right figures like Wilhelm Cuno and Hans Luther chancellor and made rigorous use of his wide-ranging powers under Article 48 of the Weimar constitution.
+For instance, he used it to deal with the Kapp Putsch and the Beer Hall Putsch.
 Through 1924, he used the presidency's emergency powers a total of 134 times.

-After the civil war, he changed his politics to a "policy of balance" between the left and the right, between the workers and the owners of business enterprises.
-In that endeavor, he followed a policy of brittle coalitions.
-This resulted in some problems, such as the acceptance, during the crisis of 1923, by the SPD of longer working hours without extra compensation while the conservative parties ultimately rejected the other element of the compromise, the introduction of special taxes for the rich.